KeilainMan/Concentration-Calculator/README.md

 ## Known Bugs

-1. Loading a preset on a existing preset changes tab names (reason: no duplicates allowed).
-This should not impact calculation
-2. Provided datapoints in the plot of CC Tabs seem to be off sometimes.
+1. Provided datapoints in the plot of CC Tabs seem to be off sometimes.
 This should not impact calculations as long as they are inserted correctly.
-3. R^2 value of linear regression with intercept through the origin is wrong.
+2. R^2 value of linear regression with intercept through the origin is wrong.
 This does not impact calculations.
 The value is solely for validation purpose.
-4. There is no way to delete quick presets.
+3. There is no way to delete quick presets but to delete them manually in the safe file in the user directory.